 Accept leadership and participatory roles in alumni-sponsored programs and activities throughout the year.

-Work with the Office for Institutional Advancement on behalf of VLS and the Alumni Association to help increase the overall percentage of unrestricted alumni giving.
+Work with the Office for External Relations on behalf of VLS and the Alumni Association to help increase the overall percentage of alumni giving to the Annual Fund.

 Respect the confidentiality of information to which they are privy as Board members and avoid any perception of a conflict of interest.